What is the VAT Flat Rate Scheme?10 Mar 2017

 Under the Flat Rate Scheme businesses pay VAT at a flat rate against all their sales, even if some of their sales were zero-rated.
 For example, tea and coffee is zero-rated, but a restaurant enrolled in the Flat Rate Scheme would pay 12.5% VAT against tea and coffee it serves to customers, along with the 12.5% VAT it pays on the food it serves.

-The flat rate of VAT is calculated on the business’s sales plus the VAT it charges on those sales.
+- The flat rate is calculated on the total amount invoiced, inclusive of VATThe flat rate of VAT is calculated on the business’s sales plus the VAT it charges on those sales.
 As such, the flat rate is calculated against the 120% total billed to customers.

 Some businesses provide more than one taxable supply, which may carry different flat rates of VAT.
 For example, a pub that also sells food may fall into the 6.5% flat rate applied to pubs, or the 12.5% flat rate of VAT applied to restaurants and other catering businesses.
 However, under the scheme the business can only apply one flat rate of VAT for the whole of its taxable supplies, so whichever product or service is expected to account for the largest proportion of the business’s sales during the next 12 months will determine which flat rate the business will pay.
 For example, if a pub’s sales are expected to consist of 65% drinks and 35% food, the 6.5% flat rate of VAT for pubs would apply to 100% of the business’s sales.